 One of the world’s most popular fitness clothing brands, Gymshark, owes its incredible success to its strong global brand community.
 Both old and new customers can head over to Gymshark Central and be a part of the community.
 It offers access to tutorials, tips, exercises, and everything else related to the world of fitness.

 Starbucks makes both their customers as well as employees feel like a part of the brand.
 The company has started various social initiatives and regularly uses user-generated content in its brand community as well as social handles.
 The Starbucks Rewards Program is a great concept for rewarding loyal customers within the community.

 Walt Disney Company

 Disney is not merely a company, it is a total entertainment experience in itself.
 Their beloved characters like Mickey Mouse and Donald Duck help forge strong relationships with people around the world.
 Disney organizes many gatherings and other events for community members where they can have a fun time and share their experiences with others.

-Temporary tattoo-making company inkbox runs its inkfam community aimed at keeping members happy and valued.
-Members can upload their tattoo photos using inkbox hashtags and get featured on the brand’s website and social accounts.
+Temporary tattoo-making company inkbox runs its inkfam community with the goal of making members happy and valued.
+By using the inkbox hashtags, members can upload images of their tattoos and be featured on the brand's website and social media profiles.

 Creating a Successful Brand Community

 Even though a brand community is an important part of a brand’s marketing strategy, it is not easy to create a community from scratch.
 Here is how to build one:

 Members are the most important part of a brand community, and it will not grow without the right group of members.
 You can find an interested audience through existing brand customers, social accounts, email contacts, etc.

 First of all, you should identify the most engaged customers to help you understand more about your niche audience.
 Add them to your community, introduce these members to each other and establish active communication and interaction among them.
 Existing community members are also a great source for finding your brand’s niche audience.